WORD PLAY (2007 - 2016)

 This archive brings together that evolution: the humor, the multilingual agility, the cultural responsiveness, and the willingness to speak directly to the moment.
 Zawacki’s Wordplays demonstrate another facet of his global approach to street art—a practice rooted in movement, observation, and the instinct to engage with the world not just visually, but verbally.

-Miami, Florida, U.S.A.
+MIAMI, FLORIDA, U.S.A.
 2011

 Occupy Wall Street (OWS) was a left-wing populist movement opposing economic inequality, corporate greed, big finance, and the influence of money in politics.